Learn how to dehydrate food in the oven.

 An oven may take at least 2 times longer than an electric dehydrator.
 So if you don’t mind drying in a slower method, then this is a good option for you to dehydrate your foods.
 Here are some helpful tips if you want to use your oven for dehydrating fruits and vegetables.

 - Make sure the dial shows 140 degrees Fahrenheit or lower.
-You can also set the oven to “Keep Warm” to dry your food instead of cook.
+You can also set the oven to “Keep Warm” to dry your food instead of cooking it.
 Check the thermostat before putting your fruits or vegetables inside the oven.

 - Oven thermometers that are located beside the food often provide a more accurate reading.